 Transformer models are the basis of LLMs.

-So what’s a LLM?
+So what’s an LLM?

-A LLM is, well, just a gigantic neural network trained to provide language understanding and generation, using Not always but for our purposes, yes. .
+An LLM is, well, just a gigantic neural network trained to provide language understanding and generation, using Not always but for our purposes, yes. .
 These models can have billions and billions of “parameters” (recall the lines in the neural network picture) and cost sums that sound a lot like the GDP of small nations.

 High Level Steps